mikeferguson/robot_calibration/README.md

    used and any of the pinhole parameters are free parameters is only valid if the physical sensor actually uses the CameraInfo for 3d projection (this is generally true for the Primesense/Astra sensors).
+ * ``camera2d`` - Similar to `camera3d`, but for a 2d finder.
+Currently only
+   works with the output of the ``CheckerboardFinder2d``.

-For each error block, the type must be specified.
-The type should be one of:
+For each error block, the ``type`` must be specified.
+In addition to the ``type`` parameter, each block will have additional parameters:

+ * ``chain3d_to_chain3d`` - The most commonly used error block type.
- * chain3d_to_chain3d - This error block can compute the difference in reprojection between two 3D "sensors" which tell us the position of certain features of interest.
+   This error block can compute the difference in reprojection between two 3D "sensors" which tell us the position of certain features of interest.
 Sensors might be a 3D camera or an arm which is holding a checkerboard.
-Was previously called "camera3d_to_arm".
+Was previously called "camera3d_to_arm":
+    * `model_a` - First `chain3d` or `camera3d` model to use in computing
+      reprojection error.
+    * `model_b` - Second `chain3d` or `camera3d` model to use in computing
+      reprojection error.
+ * ``chain3d_to_camera2d``- Currently only used for the `CheckerboardFinder2d`:
+    * `model_2d` - `camera2d` model to use in computing reprojection error.
+    * `model_3d` - `chain3d` or `camera3d` model to use in computing
+      reprojection error.
+    * `scale` - Scalar to multiply summed error by - note that error computed in this block is in *pixel* space, rather than *metric* space like most other error blocks.
- * chain3d_to_mesh - This error block can compute the closeness between projected 3d points and a mesh.
+ * ``chain3d_to_mesh`` - This error block type can compute the closeness between projected 3d points and a mesh.
 The mesh must be part of the robot body.
-   This is commonly used to align the robot sensor with the base of the robot.
+   This is commonly used to align the robot sensor with the base of the robot, using points that were found by the `RobotFinder` plugin:
+    * `model` - `chain3d` or `camera3d` model to use in computing reprojection
+      error.
+    * `link_name` -Name of the link in the URDF for which mesh to use.
- * chain3d_to_plane - This error block can compute the difference between projected 3d points and a desired plane.
-The most common use case is making sure that the ground plane a robot sees is really on the ground.
+ * ``chain3d_to_plane`` - This error block can be used to compare projected points to a plane.
+Each observation point is reprojected, then the sum of distance to plane for each point is computed.
+The most common use case is making sure that the ground plane a robot sees is really on the ground:
+    * `model` - The `camera3d` model for reprojection.
+    * `a`, `b`, `c`, `d` - Parameters for the desired plane equation, in the form `ax + by + cz + d = 0`.
+    * `scale` - Since the error computed is a distance from the plane over many points, scaling the error relative to other error blocks is often required.
- * plane_to_plane - This error block is able to compute the difference between two planes.
+ * ``plane_to_plane`` - This error block is able to compute the difference between two planes.
 For instance, 3d cameras may not have the resolution to actually see a checkerboard, but we can align important axis by making sure that a wall seen by both cameras is aligned.
+For each observation, the points are assumed to form a plane:
+    * `model_a` - First `chain3d` or `camera3d` model to use in computing
+      reprojection error.
+    * `model_b` - Second `chain3d` or `camera3d` model to use in computing
+      reprojection error.
+    * `normal_scale` - The normal error is computed as the difference between the two plane normals and then multiplied by this scalar.
+    * `offset_scale` - The offset error is computed as the distance from the centroid of the first plane to the second plane and then multiplied by this scalar.
- * outrageous - Sometimes, the calibration is ill-defined in certain dimensions, and we would like to avoid one of the free parameters from becoming absurd.
-An outrageous error block can be used to limit a particular parameter.
+ * ``outrageous`` - Sometimes, the calibration is ill-defined in certain dimensions, and we would like to avoid one of the free parameters from becoming absurd.
+An outrageous error block can be used to limit a particular
+   parameter:
+    * `param` - Free parameter to monitor.
+    * `joint_scale` - If `param` is a joint name, multiply the free param value by this scalar.
+    * `position_scale` - If `param` is a free frame, multiply the metric distance in X, Y, Z by this scalar.
+    * `rotation_scale` - If `param` is a free frame, multiply the angular distance of the free parameter value by this scalar.

 #### Checkerboard Configuration